davidearl/jcomma/README.md

 * ***output as number*** (`"item": "convertToNumber", "errorOnType": true, "negate": true` [in the spec](#hspec)): Converts the value to a number in the output, so that you can do artihmetic on it in the output for example (it is also then amenable to the greater and less options in subsequent tests here).
 If the string value cannot be converted ("12a" for example), then the whole CSV conversion is stopped with an appropriate error message if the ***stop on conversion*** box is checked, or output as 0 (zero) otherwise.
 If the ***negate after conversion*** box is checked, the result is the negative of the converted number.
 For example the debit column of a bank statement may need to produce the negative of the cell contents if being combined with a credit column.

-* ***output as ISO date*** (`"item": "convertToDate", "errorOnType": true, "dateFormatUS": true, "dateFormatTime": true` [in the spec](#hspec)): Converts the value to standardised date whatever its original form.
+* ***output as ISO date*** (`"item": "convertToDate", "errorOnType": true, "dateFormatUS": true, "dateFormatTime": true` [in the spec](#hspec)): Converts the value to a standardised date whatever its original form.
 The output format is specified by international standard [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) and looks like "2016-12-02" or "2016-12-02T13:36:45+00:00" if the time is included; many systems recognise this format which is both easily sortable and unambiguous.
 Conversion uses the Linux [strtotime](http://php.net/manual/en/function.strtotime.php) function, so it understands a wide variety of possible values.
-However, European and US dates written using slashes, such as "3/4/2016" are ambiguous (European is d/m/y hence 3 April, while US is m/d/y, hence March 4), so the ***US dates*** check box allows you to indicate which the CSV contains (US if on).
-(It does this by replacing slashes with dashes in the European case before presenting to strtotime.).
+However, European and US dates written using slashes, such as "3/4/2016" are ambiguous (European is d/m/y hence 3 April, while US is m/d/y, hence March 4), so the ***US dates*** check box allows you to indicate which the CSV contains (US if checked).
+(It does this by replacing slashes with dashes in the European case before presenting to strtotime).
 If the value is not a comprehensible date, then either the whole CSV conversion is stopped if the ***stop on conversion*** box is checked, or output as an empty string otherwise.

 * ***output as custom date*** (`"item": "convertToCustomDate", "errorOnType": true, "dateFormatUS": true, "dateFormatStyle": "j M Y"` [in the spec](#hspec)): Similar to ISO date, but you can specify the output style yourself (including time parts).
 This uses the [PHP date function](http://php.net/manual/en/function.date.php) in which letters in the date style are replaced by parts of the date or time.
 For example "M j, Y" produces dates like "Dec 1, 2016" because M means the abbreviated month name, j means the day without leading zeros and Y means the four digit year.
 Many other variants are possible - see [date](http://php.net/manual/en/function.date.php).